brikis98/yevgeniy-brikman-homepage/_posts/2019-12-26-what-money-cant-buy.md

 An important read for everyone.

 The key question in this book: what should and shouldn't be for sale?
-The book goes through many examples, some genuinely shocking, of how market dynamics are gradually expanding into more and more of our lives, and other than a few exceptions (e.g., we've created laws against buying and selling people‚Äîi.e., slavery), there seems to be no end in sight.
+The book goes through many examples, some genuinely shocking, of how market dynamics are gradually expanding into more and more of our lives, and other than a few exceptions (e.g., we've created laws against buying and selling people—i.e., slavery), there seems to be no end in sight.
 But should there be?
 Should we draw a line somewhere?
 What are the moral implications when everything is for sale?
 The author does a great job of exploring both the benefits and drawbacks of markets, presenting logical, balanced, well-reasoned arguments for both sides.
 There are no easy answers to these questions; the real value of this book is that it forces you to consider the questions in the first place!

 Some of the key insights I got from this book:

-**1. One of the fundamental flaws with treating everything as a market‚Äîwith making everything for sale‚Äîis that it results in certain things being valued the wrong way.**
+**1. One of the fundamental flaws with treating everything as a market—with making everything for sale—is that it results in certain things being valued the wrong way.**

 - Example: allowing markets in human beings (i.e., slavery) treats humans as commodities to be bought and sold, rather than as people who have rights and needs.
 - When a person is seen as a commodity, we are valuing that person the wrong way.
 This leads to exploitation, discrimination, abuse, and suffering.